Max88-git/st-reg-form/README.md

 # st_reg_form
 A Student Registration Form for EduCare.
-This was an assignment from my training at It Career Swap.
+This was an assignment from my training at IT Career Swap.

 # What I Learned